Quarterly Project Updates

 Spotlight on 2025-26 Key Projects

-This year we’re delivering:
+This financial year we’re delivering:

 • Waterfront upgrades - rail line removal, landscaping, and improved disability access, including a new beach ramp.